ionlyAamir/nProject/README.md

 # New Project

-This project was created for local system created by Aamir
+This project was created for local system. created by Aamir